otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/04-caching-and-compression.md

   const cachedRes = cache.get(key);

-  // Check if it's not a GET request and there's a cached response for the key if (req.method !== "GET" && cachedRes) {
+  // Check if it is not a GET request and there's a cached response for the key if (req.method !== "GET" && cachedRes) {
     // Log a message indicating that the cached entry is deleted from the cache console.log(`${key} deleted from the cache`);